sonicjhon1/bevy_ui_text_input_main/README.md

 #### Problems + Bugs
 * Overwrite cursor becomes an insert cursor at the end of lines.
 * Scrolling can be glitchy if the line height isn't an exact divisor of the input box.
+* The plugin can't access any existing `FontAtlasSet`s from `bevy_text` and has to create its own atlases for any fonts it uses.

 #### Not supported (at least yet)
 * IME